 Demonstrations against former president Saleh in early 2011 led him to step down in November 2011 through a Gulf Cooperation Council (GCC)-brokered initiative, and in February 2012, Abdo Rabo Mansour Hadi was elected as president for a two year transition period.

-Yemen’s peaceful political transition was interrupted in the fall of 2014 when the Houthi militant groups allied with forces loyal to ex-President Ali Abdallah Saleh entered the capital, and subsequently seized control of government institutions – sending the Hadi government into exile in Saudi Arabia.
-A Saudi-led Coalition of ten member states initiated an air-campaign in March 2015.
+Yemen’s peaceful political transition was interrupted in the fall of 2014 when the Houthis, allied with forces loyal to ex-President Ali Abdallah Saleh, entered the capital, and subsequently seized control of government institutions – sending the Hadi government into exile in Saudi Arabia.
+A Saudi-led Coalition of ten member states initiated an air campaign in March 2015.
 The country remains deeply divided, with pockets of violent conflict ongoing.
-The Houthis continue to control much of the north-west, including the capital.
-Meanwhile, the Yemeni government has re-established an intermittent presence in the southern port-city of Aden.
+The Houthis continue to control much of the north-west, including the capital, Sana’a.
+Meanwhile, the legitimate Yemeni government re-established a presence in southern Yemen, including the port city of Aden.
 Amid rising tensions between the Houthis and ex-President Saleh, sporadic clashes erupted in mid-2017, and Houthi forces killed Saleh in early December 2017.
 Beginning in June 2018, Yemeni forces, supported by their Coalition partners, have sought to wrest control from Houthi forces occupying the port of Hudaydah on the Red Sea.
 Houthi forces have launched multiple rocket and ballistic missile attacks into the territory of the Kingdom of Saudi Arabia and toward Red Sea shipping lanes, further increasing tensions in the region.

 U.S. Embassy Sanaa suspended operations in February 2015.
-The U.S. Ambassador to Yemen is Matthew H. Tueller, who leads the Yemen Affairs Unit located in Jeddah, Saudi Arabia, through which we maintain our diplomatic engagement with the Yemeni government.
+The U.S. Ambassador to Yemen is Matthew H. Tueller, who leads the Yemen Affairs Unit (YAU) based in Riyadh, Saudi Arabia, through which we maintain our diplomatic engagement with the Yemeni government.

 Yemen maintains an embassy in the United States at 2319 Wyoming Ave.
 NW, Washington, DC 20008 (tel: 202-965-4760).

 U.S. Assistance to Yemen

 The ongoing conflict exacerbated already high levels of need in Yemen, pushing the country into a humanitarian crisis.
 The UN estimates that more than 22 million people, or 75% of the entire population, are in need of humanitarian assistance, more than any other single country today.